assiri/Ember_full_integrated_with_web2py/README.md

-# for python web2py
+# for  Web2py
-copy welcome welcome.w2p to web2py root
-then use api & change db as you want.
+copy welcome welcome.w2p to web2py root over the old one. then create a new web2py app, name it as emberapp, the scffold has built in full rest api & db example